behdadalizadeh/behdadalizadeh/README.md

 # About Me

 Welcome to my personal GitHub Pages site!
-My name is Behdad Alizadeh, and this site introduces who I am, my interests, and my projects.
+My name is Behdad Alizadeh, and this site introduces who I am, my skills, and my projects.

 ## 👋 Introduction

 Hi!
-I'm Behdad Alizadeh, a passionate developer and lifelong learner.
-I enjoy working with new technologies, building useful tools, and sharing knowledge with the community.
+I'm Behdad Alizadeh, a passionate backend developer and .NET enthusiast.
+I enjoy building robust applications, designing APIs, and creating solutions for business needs.

 ## 💼 What I Do

-- Software Development
-- Open Source Contribution
-- Web Design & Development
+- Backend Development with .NET and C#
-- Technical Writing
+- Building admin panels using Blazor
+- Designing and implementing APIs for frontend consumption
-- Learning and experimenting with new frameworks
+- Working with SQL Server databases
+- Integrating messaging systems like RabbitMQ and Kafka

 ## 🛠️ Skills

-- Languages: Python, JavaScript, HTML, CSS
-- Frameworks: React, Django, Node.js
+- **Languages:** C#
+- **Frameworks:** .NET, Blazor
+- **Databases:** SQL Server
+- **Messaging:** RabbitMQ, Apache Kafka
+- **API Development:** RESTful APIs for frontend applications
-- Tools: Git, GitHub, VS Code, Linux
+- **Other:** Git, GitHub, Software Architecture
-- Others: Responsive Design, API Integration

 ## 🌱 Interests

-- Coding and building web applications
+- Developing scalable web applications
+- Exploring new technologies in backend development
 - Reading tech blogs and books
 - Exploring AI and Machine Learning
 - Traveling and photography